Skip to main content

 When you refund someone for something, it depends on whether or not they still owe what they were refunded for.
 If the customer doesn't owe anything, they will usually need the refund credit.

 When a refund is created, the refund process automatically adds a credit.
-The box beside "Refund payment and use a credit to balance against the charge items on the invoice (leaving invoice paid)" is automatically checked.
+The box beside "Refund payment and close invoice with a credit" is automatically checked.

 The original charge from the invoice stays in place for historical purposes, and the money is refunded to the customer.
 Instead of deleting the original charge, the credit offsets the charge to make a zero balance.
 (The credit replaces the payment, which was refunded).
 Instead of the balance being zero due to payment, it’s zero due to the credit).